The Gear Guide

 - Bits from heather & bracken that make their way into your boots are uncomfortable & an absolute pain to remove from socks!

 - Sheep ticks live in the heather & bracken, attaching themselves to bare legs as you brush past.
 While a minor annoyance in themselves, they can pass Lyme Disease, which is not a minor ailment.
 If not caught in time, it can lead to symptoms like MS.

 Bring plenty of hot and cold liquids, a packed lunch and maybe some extra food if we are out longer than expected.

 A torch with a spare bulb and batteries.

 A small First Aid Kit.

 Map and Compass would be great to develop your navigation skills.

 Walking sticks are helpful to take the weight off your knees.

-Don’t forget the sun block, that’s if we get any sun this year.
+Don’t forget the sun block and a sunhat, that’s if we get any sun this year.

 Please note walk leaders have the right to refuse to let you go on a walk if you are not properly equipped.
 It’s your responsibility to wear and carry the appropriate gear so you are not relying on others or endangering the group.